RevealBi/Documentation/en/web/getting-started-server-node-typescript.md

-# Setting up the Reveal SDK Server with Node.js
+# Setting up the Reveal SDK Server with Node.js and TypeScript

 ## Step 1 - Create the Node.js Project